freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 ## create-empty-steps

-A one-off script that automatically adds a specified number of steps at a specific starting step number.
+A one-off script that automatically adds a specified number of steps.
 The challenge seed code for all steps created will be empty.

-**Note:** This script also runs [reorder-steps](#reorder-steps).

 ### How to run script: